JoelQ/til/2015/01-28-search-replace-multiple-files.md

 ---
 tags: vim
+title:  Search & Replace in multiple files
 ---

-# Search & Replace in multiple files

 I recently had to replace static files path in multiple files from a project I were working on, after boggling my mind trying to do it with